(Urgent Question): We hope the length of time it took the Minister to get to his place is reflected in the roll-out of universal credit.

 Despite the Minister’s responses today, universal credit is causing chaos, hardship and unnecessary suffering to people in my constituency as they seek to access essential support.
 Will he accept my invitation to visit my constituency to discuss the challenges of universal credit with my constituents so he can explain to them why he believes that universal credit is working?

 I do visit jobcentres in different parts of the country.
 If the hon.
-Lady would like, we can have a discussion with the people in her jobcentre who are delivering this service; I am happy to arrange a call together with her.
+Lady would like, we could have a discussion with the people in her jobcentre who are delivering this service; I am happy to arrange a call together with her.

 Now that the Minister has confirmed that some people will be worse off when universal credit rolls out in Sheffield on 7 November, will he make it clear to the House exactly who those people will be?